 Best for Higher Education Made Simple

 Our world is a beautiful yet complex place.
-If your knowledge is a little lacking (I admit I’ve forgotten some lessons from school), or you have trouble explaining geographical concepts to your small child, this book can help.
+If your knowledge is a little lacking (we admit we’ve forgotten some lessons from school), or you have trouble explaining geographical concepts to your small child, this book can help.

 The publisher, Usborne, also offers interactive books for topics such as space, the human body, and seas and oceans.
 You can pick and choose the subjects you want your child to learn.